StandingIntermediate

 2. 2

-Maintain strong bent front knee
+Maintain a strong bent front knee

 3. 3

-Flip front palm to face ceiling
+Flip the front palm to face the ceiling

 4. 4